manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Remote_indexes.md

   For example, if you have 10 mirrors, and set `agent_retry_count=5`, then server will retry up to 50 times, assuming average 5 tries per every of 10 mirrors (in case of option `ha_strategy = roundrobin` it will be actually exactly 5 times per mirror).

   At the same time value provided as [retry_count](Searching/Options.md#retry_count) option of `agent` definition serves as absolute limit.
-Otherwords, `[retry_count=2]` option in agent definition means always at most 2 tries, no mean if you have 1 or 10 mirrors in a line.
+Other words, `[retry_count=2]` option in agent definition means always at most 2 tries, no mean if you have 1 or 10 mirrors in a line.

 ### agent_retry_delay

-`agent_retry_delay` integer, specifies the delay manticore rest before retrying to query a remore agent, if it fails.
+`agent_retry_delay` integer, specifies the delay manticore rest before retrying to query a remote agent, if it fails.
 Value is in in milliseconds (or, may include time suffix).
 The value has sense only if non-zero `agent_retry_count` or non-zero per-query `OPTION retry_count` specified.
 Default is 500 (i.e., half a second).
 This value may be also specified on per-query basis using `OPTION retry_delay=XXX` clause.
 If per-query option exists, it will override the one specified in config.

 ### client_timeout